codingdisco/valid8/README.md

 Valid8 isn't ready yet.
 So we're *validating* it! 😉

-If you would be interested in this service pop your email address in the form below and hit submit and we'll get in touch when it's ready!
+If you would be interested in this service pop your email address in the form below and hit submit - we'll get in touch when it's ready!

 <div data-tf-live="01HT8MEMBW5YGCYGFV8A7M8MM8"></div><script src="//embed.typeform.com/next/embed.js"></script>